erfanzar/FJFormer/docs/contributing.rst

-Contributing to FJFormer
+Contributing to eformer
 ==========
-Thank you for considering contributing to FJFormer!
+Thank you for considering contributing to eformer!
 We welcome your input.
 To ensure a smooth collaboration, please review and adhere to the following guidelines.

 How to Contribute